wzacs1/BioinfWorkshop/Workthroughs/Part1-2_IntroToLinux.md

 We will continue to use these commands, pipes and redirects throughout, so will have more opportunity to practice these.
 These are some of the most useful Linux commands you will encounter, and wonderfully exemplify how the simplicity of commands in Unix-based systems can be put together to do more complicated tasks yet maintain flexibility.

 ## Cleaning up (and making) messes. `rm`, a potentially dangerous command.
 We've now created some unnecessary files in order to illustrate how to use some of the commands we've learned.
 You may already have inferred that it will be easy to create a lot of files quickly on the CLI.
 This is very true and it becomes easy to create a mess quite quickly.
 Cleaning up should become part of your routine, especially on CHPC, where you only have 50 Gb of home space normally.
 However, it is also becomes very easy to erase important data, as there is no recycle bin to catch accidental deletions in this interface.
 It's part of the reason we are starting on a clean CHPC environment instead of your laptops/desktops with all your research data.
 With just 5 keystrokes you could delete your entire home space in Linux.
-Of course, you are always backed up right!??
+Of course, you are always backed up, right!??

 - `rm`: **r**e**m** ove files